 General anesthesia —blocks pain and keeps you asleep through the surgery

-laparoscopically.
-After you are asleep and not feeling any pain, a needle will be inserted to inject a gas into the abdomen.
+This surgery is usually done laparoscopically.
+When you are asleep, a needle will be inserted to inject a gas into the abdomen.
 The gas will make the abdomen expand.
 This will make it easier to see the organs.
 The laparoscope will then be inserted through a small hole that is cut in the skin.
 The laparoscope lights, magnifies, and projects an image onto a screen.
 The area will be inspected.
-The doctor will make several small incisions in the wall of the abdomen.
-Using small instruments that are put through these holes, the doctor will cut out the adhesions.
+Several small incisions will be made in the wall of the abdomen.
+Using small instruments that are put through these holes, the adhesions will be cut out.
 Doing so will free the organs that were caught in the adhesions.

-laparotomy).
-The doctor will make a larger incision in the abdomen.
+In some cases, the doctor may need to switch to or do open abdominal surgery (called laparotomy).
+A larger incision will be made in the abdomen.
 This will allow direct access to all of the organs.
 The adhesions will be cut out.